RuiFSP/100-days-of-code/r2-log.md

 - Pycharm community version from JetBrains: https://www.jetbrains.com/pycharm/

+### R2D9 --------------------------------------------------------------------------------

+- Day9 - Capstone Project 19/20 - Started building an eCommerce website with payment processing - Part 1/
+    - Requirements:
+      - Website using Flask
+      - Website needs to have a working cart and checkout.
+      - It should be able to display items for sale and take real payment from users.
+      - It should have login/registration authentication features
+      - It should consider using the Stripe API

+The end project is [Online Shop](https://github.com/RuiFSP/100-days-of-code/tree/master/Projects-R2/Day9)

 ### R2D8 --------------------------------------------------------------------------------

 - Day8 - Capstone Project 15/20 - Build a custom website using an API that of Magic The Gathering